meads58/top_shopper_online/README.md

 * A checklist model was used to select products for the shopping cart.
 This give you the functionality to easily add/remove products from the cart all within the product list.

 ##Issues
-* Karma unit testing had configuration issues and I would have used the Jasmine spyOn mocks for some of the tests but I couldn't get this to run as expected.
-Will continue to investigate how to get this work.
+* Karma unit testing had configuration issues which slowed me down but these are solved.
+I would have used the Jasmine spyOn mocks for some of the tests but I couldn't get this to run as expected.
+Will continue to investigate on how to get these working.